docker/docs/datacenter/dtr/2.1/guides/configure/index.md

 ---
+description: Trusted Registry configuration options
+keywords: docker, documentation, about, technology, install, enterprise, hub, CS engine, Docker Trusted Registry, configure, storage, backend, drivers
 title: Use your own certificates
-description: Trusted Registry configuration options
-keywords:
-- docker, documentation, about, technology, install, enterprise, hub, CS engine, Docker Trusted Registry, configure, storage, backend, drivers
 ---

 By default the DTR services are exposed using HTTPS, to ensure all